kagandikmen/V-FRONT/README.md

 ```
 make clean_all
 ```
-Find an example of how a generic C file can be compiled to run on V-CORE by navigating to [sw/test/](sw/test/).
-A Tcl script automatizing Vivado project generation is also offered with V-CORE; for this, please refer to [vivado-setup/README.md](vivado-setup/README.md).
+Find an example of how a generic C file can be compiled to run on V-FRONT by navigating to [sw/test/](sw/test/).
+A Tcl script automatizing Vivado project generation is also offered with V-FRONT; for this, please refer to [vivado-setup/README.md](vivado-setup/README.md).

 ## Project Structure